feddelegrand7/cronologia/README.md

 # Introduction

-The `cronologia` package has two function:
+The `cronologia` package has three functions:

 -   `create_tml()` : used to create simple text-based timelines.
 -   `create_tml_img()`: used to create timelines that include images.